On the Origin of Pulsar and Magnetar Magnetic Fields: Discussion and Conclusions

+A somewhat different perspective is given by \citet{Raynaud2020}, whose simulations differ from those of \citet{Masada2021} by (1) being anelastic; (2) using heat flux rather than composition to drive convection; (3) using generally larger momentum, thermal, and magnetic diffusivities; and (4) employing very rapid rotation (with periods approaching breakup at $2\ \ms$). \Citet{Raynaud2020} find magnetic energy densities exceeding kinetic energy densities, with saturated field strengths scaling with rotation rate, from which they infer magnetostrophic rather than turbulent force balance dominates \citep[see][]{Brun2015}.
+Their fields grow at a rate of ${\sim}70\ \ms$ per $\ee$-folding.
+Rapid rotation might be sufficient to generate magnetar fields without the aid of convective flux, but it need not be necessary.
+Indeed, requiring all magnetars to be rotating near breakup at birth would lead to observable effects in supernovae at very early \citep{Burrows2007} or slightly later \citep{Kasen2010} times, which would be in tension with the low observed rates of particularly luminous transients.

-Our own suite of radiation-hydrodynamic simulations, with progenitors ranging from $9\ \msun$ to $25\ \msun$ \citep{Burrows2020,Coleman2021}, shows sufficient convective flux (Figure~\ref{fig:convection_3d}) to support even magnetar fields according to the \citet{Christensen2009} scalings (Figure~\ref{fig:expected_dipole}).
+Our own suite of radiation-hydrodynamic simulations, though lacking magnetic fields, employ full neutrino transport and a nuclear equation of state, and therefore should develop particularly realistic convection.
+With progenitors ranging from $9\ \msun$ to $25\ \msun$, they show sufficient convective flux (Figure~\ref{fig:convection_3d}) to support even magnetar fields according to the \citet{Christensen2009} scalings (Figure~\ref{fig:expected_dipole}).
 Predicted field strength increases slightly with progenitor mass, consistent with more massive progenitors leaving behind a more massive PNS, which subsequently has more convective flux \citep{Nagakura2020}.

 That there is enough kinetic energy in PNS convection to correspond to strong magnetic fields in equipartition (Figure~\ref{fig:equipartition}) is not new \citep{Endeve2010,Endeve2012,Obergaulinger2014}.
 This fact suggests that on small scales magnetar-magnitude fields are naturally generated in every NS at birth.
 However, the dynamo studies of \citet{Christensen2006}, \citet{Olson2006}, and \citet{Christensen2009} provide reason to believe that when sufficient rotation is present, large-scale, dipolar fields of magnetar magnitude will in fact arise.
 This connection is strengthened by the presence of large values of helicity in the regions of interest (Figures~\ref{fig:3d_helicity} and~\ref{fig:helicity}), which drives large-scale field growth in mean-field theory \citep{Charbonneau2014}.